Fact Checked

 Taking large doses of kratom will significantly impact your system’s chemical balance: your body will have to make drastic changes to compensate for the excess of alkaloids.

 If you take smaller amounts, the changes in your body will be more subtle, and there is a smaller risk of increasing your tolerance.
-Another benefit is that you’ll reduce the chance of side effects, so it is ideal that you take no more kratom than you need.
+Another benefit is that you’ll reduce the chance of side effects, so don’t take more kratom than you need.

 One of the worst mistakes you can make if you want to avoid addiction is taking kratom repeatedly throughout the day.
 Even if you’re taking smaller amounts, the potential for dependence is significantly higher if you don’t give your system a break.